oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

-# Copy Audit Data to Object Storage using the Oracle Data Safe REST API
+# Copy audit data to object storage using the Oracle Data Safe REST API

 ## Introduction